zsar419/UnityApp/README.md

 Instructions:
   - how to run in unity?
   - how to build to android phone?
+Currently only Android is working - pedometer used is one built-in to Android I think.
+There might be something for iOS though?